SherG/perpetual-elm/exampleSite/content/about.md

 ---
 title: About
 date: 2019-10-16T06:24:49.305Z
-description: Spearfish is a New Hampshire-based factor broker.
 menu: main
 ---
 As the coronavirus advances, volatility in the markets has increased, and a supply and demand shock looms.
 Enterprises must manage for cash flow under challenging conditions.

-Spearfish works with businesses to quickly optimize their cash flow and solve supply chain financing problems.
+Spearfish works with businesses and trading houses to quickly optimize their cash flow and solve supply chain financing problems.

 * Get fast access to working capital and credit protection
 * Close difficult deals and import the goods and materials you need